team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We assume you have an `AssetGenerator` class (or whatever class contains the `generateHouseAsset` method) and create an instance of it.
+1. We assume you have an instance of the class containing the `generateHouseAsset` method, which we've named `assetGenerator`.

-2. We define two functions:
+2. We demonstrate two use cases:
-   - `generateSingleHouse`: Generates a single house asset.
+   - `generateSingleHouse`: Generates a single house asset without iterations.
    - `generateMultipleHouses`: Generates multiple house assets using the iterations option.

-3. In each function, we:
+3. For each function, we:
    - Provide a description of the house we want to generate.
-   - Set options (like size and iterations).
+   - Set options, including the image size and, for the multiple generation, the number of iterations.
    - Call the `generateHouseAsset` method with these parameters.
    - Log the results or any errors.

-4. Finally, we call both functions to demonstrate their usage.

-Remember to handle the asynchronous nature of the function calls appropriately in your actual implementation, and ensure you have the necessary setup for the OpenAI API (including API keys and proper initialization of the `openAiObject`).
+Remember to handle the returned promises appropriately, as shown in the example using async/await.
+Also, ensure you have the necessary setup for the OpenAI API, including proper authentication and the `openAiObject` initialized correctly.

 # generateSprite index.js
 ## Imported Code Object